smly/config/README.md

 Bootstrapping
 -------------

-Set up a virtual environment for ume:
+UME requires very strict dependencies, so setting up a new virtual environment for UME is recommended.

 ```
 $ pwd